forninezexy/edge_detection_of_magnetic_source_by_resnet/Readme.txt

-Python code for the submitted manuscript entitled "Edge Detection of Source Body from Magnetic Anomaly Based on ResNet" in Computers & Geosciences
+Python code for the submitted manuscript entitled "Edge Detection of Source Body from Magnetic Anomaly Based on ResNet"

 Code:
 Download all fimes and unzip RAR files.